andytom/snippets/README.md

 - [x] Add users
 - [x] Look at duplication in templates
 - [x] Preview for Markdown on Create/Edit Snippts
+- [x] Work out a better way to do searching
 - [ ] Intergrate Users
  - [ ] Add link to login/register
  - [ ] Connect users and snippets